remotion-dev/remotion/packages/docs/docs/gcp.md

 ---
 image: /generated/articles-docs-lambda.png
-id: gcp
+id: cloudrun
 sidebar_label: Overview
-title: "@remotion/gcp"
+title: "@remotion/cloudrun"
 ---

 Render Remotion videos on [GCP Cloud Run](https://cloud.google.com/run).

-import {GcpRegionList} from '../components/gcp/regions.tsx';
+import {GcpRegionList} from '../components/cloudrun/regions.tsx';

 ## When should I use it?

-- You are fine with using Google Cloud Platform in one of the [supported regions](/docs/gcp/region-selection).
+- You are fine with using Google Cloud Platform in one of the [supported regions](/docs/cloudrun/region-selection).

 If one of those constraints is a dealbreaker for you, resort to normal [server-side rendering](/docs/ssr).